charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 #### Day 2 Operations

-After migration, the deployment, service, secrets, and policies associated with keystone-auth are no longer handled by the `kubernetes-control-plane` charm.
+After migration, the deployment, service, secrets, and policies associated with `keystone-auth` are no longer handled by the `kubernetes-control-plane` charm.

-The following components remain in the cluster unmanaged by the charm, and should be considered managed by the cluster administrators.
+The following components remain in the cluster, unmanaged by the charm, and should be considered managed by the cluster administrators.

-* `Deployment/kube-system/k8s-keystone-auth`
+- `Deployment/kube-system/k8s-keystone-auth`
-* `Service/kube-system/k8s-keystone-auth-service`
+- `Service/kube-system/k8s-keystone-auth-service`
-* `Secret/kube-system/keystone-auth-certs`
+- `Secret/kube-system/keystone-auth-certs`
-* `ConfigMap/kube-system/k8s-auth-policy`
+- `ConfigMap/kube-system/k8s-auth-policy`
-* `ClusterRole/k8s-keystone-auth`
+- `ClusterRole/k8s-keystone-auth`

 ### Administrative Actions missing

 The `kubernetes-control-plane` and `kubernetes-worker` actions list was substantially reduced during development of 1.29.
-The following are no longer present, but are slated to be reintroduced.
+The following are no longer present, but are slated to be reintroduced:

-* `restart`
+- `restart`
-* `namespace-list`
+- `namespace-list`
-* `namespace-create`
+- `namespace-create`
-* `namespace-delete`
+- `namespace-delete`
-* `user-create`
+- `user-create`
-* `user-delete`
+- `user-delete`
-* `user-list`
+- `user-list`
-* `apply-manifest`
+- `apply-manifest`

 ### CIS-Benchmark Action missing

 The `kubernetes-control-plane` and `kubernetes-worker` action for cis-benchmark were removed during the development of the 1.29 charms and an engineering decision to reintroduce these actions are on-going, but development and testing incomplete.
 Details in [LP#2044219][]

 ### Automatic labelling of GPU nodes

-While current worker nodes would remain unaffected as they would already be labeled, the worker charm in 1.29 no longer labels the nodes with `gpu=true` and `cuda=true`.
+While current worker nodes would remain unaffected as they would already be labelled, the worker charm in 1.29 no longer labels the nodes with `gpu=true` and `cuda=true`.

 Parity with this feature has been attained by using the [nvidia-gpu-operator][]